Tracing the impacts of Mount Pinatubo eruption on regional climate using spatially-varying changepoint detection: Simulation Study

-To generate data for simulation, we select $N = 121$ spatial locations on an $11\times 11$ grid and randomly choose one of the grid locations as $\mathbf{s_0}$.
-At each location, we consider a time series of length $M = 61$ and generate $\tau(\mathbf{s})$ using (\ref{eq:cp}), with $\tau_0 = 18, \boldsymbol{\beta} = (1.5, 1)^T,$ $\sigma^2_\Delta = 1,$ and $\psi_\Delta = 0.5$.
-These values were chosen such that the number of locations with changepoint $|\{\bs : \tau(\mathbf{s}) < M\}|$ is comparable to the number of locations without changepoints $|\{\bs : \tau(\mathbf{s})\ge M\}|$ on average.
-Since a changepoint detection is equivalent to a classification problem, having a balance between the two classes ensures our evaluation focuses on method performance without being affected by class imbalance.
-Without loss of generality, we fix $\alpha_0=0$ and $\sigma^2_1=1$.
-We let $\gamma_0$ take values in $\{0,1.5,2,3\}$ and $\sigma^2_2$ in $\{3,5,10\}$ to study the model performance under different strengths of mean and variance shift.
+We use model (\ref{eq:1}) to generate data but replace $\mu_2(\bs, t)$ in model (\ref{eq:RE2}) by $\mu_2(\bs, t)=\alpha_0+\gamma_0$.
+This simple version of $\mu_2(\bs, t)$ serves the purpose of changepoint detection evaluation and offers a fair comparison with the classic method for which the default model contains no slope after the changepoint.
+Without loss of generality, we fix the pre-changepoint mean $\alpha_0=0$ and variance $\sigma^2_1=1$.
+We let $\gamma_0$ take values in $\{0,1.5,2,3\}$ and $\sigma^2_\gamma$ in $\{0,3,5\}$ to study the model performance under different strengths of mean and variance shift.
 The parameters $\sigma^2_U,$ $\phi_U,$ and $\psi_U$ are set to 1, 1.5, and 2, respectively, to emulate spatial and temporal dependence observed in real data based on our exploratory data analysis of global surface temperature data.
-We use model (\ref{eq:1}) to generate data and run 100 simulations for each setting.
-The ratio of number of locations without changepoints to those with changepoints in our simulated data ranges from 32:89 to 101:20, with an average of 57:64.
+We run 100 simulations for each setting.
+The ratio of the number of locations without changepoints to those with changepoints in our simulated data ranges from 32:89 to 101:20, with an average of 57:64.

 In implementing our method, we assume no prior knowledge about $\tau_0$ and use a discrete uniform prior.
 This is slightly more challenging than our real problem, since for the Pinatubo data, we know $\tau_0$ is likely right after the eruption.
 We give weakly informative prior for other unknown parameters.
-We use the posterior mode of $\min(M,\tau(\bs))$ as the estimated changepoint for location $\bs$.
-If the mode for $\min(M,\tau(\bs))$ is at $M$, we determine that there is no changepoint at $\bs$.
+We use the posterior mode of $\min\{M,\tau(\bs)\}$ as the estimated changepoint for location $\bs$.
+If the mode for $\min\{M,\tau(\bs)\}$ is at $M$, we determine that there is no changepoint at $\bs$.